 Ben Hillman is a political scientist, public policy researcher and advisor.
 His research examines policies and mechanisms for promoting political inclusion and safeguarding minority rights.
 Ben specializes in political development, public policy and public administration in China.
 Ben is Co-Editor of The China Journal, which is published by University of Chicago Press, and is currently the world’s number-one ranked scholarly journal on China.

 Ben is author or editor of seven books, including a monograph on local politics in China Patronage and Power published by Stanford University Press (2014), an edited volume on Ethnic Protest and Conflict in Tibet and Xinjiang published by Columbia University Press (2016), and China Dreams published by ANU Press (2020).
-He is currently working on the volume Political and Social Control in China to be published by World Scientific Press in 2022, and a new book on the Communist Party of China.
+He is currently working on the volume Political and Social Control in China to be published by ANU Press in 2023, and a new book on the Communist Party of China.

 Political and Social Control in China: The Consolidation of Single-Party Rule (with Chien-wen Kou).
-Singapore: World Scientific Press (forthcoming 2022)
+ANU Press (forthcoming 2023)

 ‘Law, Order and Social Control in Xi’s China.’
 Issues and Studies 57 (2) July, 2021.